viktoria-mar/data-analytics-projects/hr-attrition-dashboard/README.md

 - **Attrition is highest** in the Sales department
 - Job roles like **Laboratory Technician** and **Sales Executive** show higher attrition
 - Employees with **lower satisfaction** levels tend to leave more
-- Most employees stay for **0–5 years**, with peaks at 1 and 3 years
 - **Younger employees** tend to have higher attrition

 ---

 ## 🔧 Tools Used

 - Power BI Desktop
+- DAX formulas
 - Power BI Query Editor
 ---